ECSTeam/cloudfoundry-top-plugin/README.md

 # top-plugin

-Cloud Foundry command-line cf plugin for showing live statistics of the targeted cloud foundry foundation.
+This is a Cloud Foundry command-line cf interactive plugin for showing live statistics of the targeted Cloud Foundry foundation.
-You must be logged in as 'admin' user or assign permissions to the cloud foundry user as described in the installation instructions below for this plugin to function.
-The live statistics include application statistics and diego cell statistics amoung others.
+The live statistics include application statistics and route statistics among others.
-The primary source of information that the top plugin uses is from monitoring the cloud foundry firehose.
+The primary source of information that the top plugin uses is via monitoring the Cloud Foundry firehose.

+The plugin will run in one of two modes, privileged or non-privileged depending on your Cloud Foundry user permission.
+If you are a foundation operator you will want to use top in privileged mode.
+This is done automatically if the correct permissions are granted to your Cloud Foundry login (or if you are logged in via `admin` account).
+See [Assign Permissions](#assign-permissions-if-privileged-mode-is-needed) for more information on assigning permissions.

 ![Screenshot](screenshots/screencast1.gif?raw=true)